- Quick links

 The program offers participants a unique and valuable experience of being immersed in a student body of highly diverse nationalities, academic and professional backgrounds.
 Teamed with exceptionally talented peers, participants motivate each other to achieve, to realize their full potential and ultimately develop and sharpen their leadership skills.

-A unique program: 8 majors • 5 locations • 1 single diploma
+A unique program: 8 majors • 5 locations • 1 unique degree

-The Executive MBA is conducted in Paris, Beijing, Shanghai, St. Petersburg and Doha and allows you to remain either in your home track throughout the program, or to take classes within different environments.
+The Executive MBA is conducted in Paris, Beijing, Shanghai and Doha, and allows you to remain either in your home track throughout the program, or to take classes within different environments.

-In order to fulfill the needs of the executives in today's world, we offer eight different majors: Entrepreneurship & Innovation, Differentiation and Innovation, Global Business Perspectives, Aerospace & Aviation Management in an Energy-Concerned Economy, Telecom & Digital Business, Services and Luxury Management.
-These majors will allow participants to specialize themselves in a specific field and increase their knowledge in various sectors.
+In order to fulfill the needs of the executives in today's world, we offer eight different majors: Luxury, Aerospace & Aviation, Energy, Differentiation & Innovation through Services, Entrepreneurship & Innovation, Innovation and Social Business, Entrepreneurship - Project Accelerator.
+These majors allow participants to specialize themselves in a specific field and increase their knowledge in various sectors.

 TRIUM Global Executive MBA enables executives to understand the world, as it is today and will be tomorrow.